Skip to content

 Get a quote

-Data based on the minimum price of travel insurance sold through MoneySuperMarket to Sri Lanka in 2026.
-Prices vary based on your personal details & circumstances.

 Data based on the average price of travel insurance sold through MoneySuperMarket to Sri Lanka in 2026.
+Where the policy type was for single-trip.

+Data based on the median price of travel insurance sold through MoneySuperMarket to Sri Lanka in June 2026.
+Where the policy type was for single-trip.

 SuperSaveClub restrictions and T&Cs apply.
 Click here for details.